Setting Sales Objectives Rather Than Resolutions

-As 2022 gets into full swing, here are some new year’s resolutions for sales leaders, key practices to add or improve on so your team is in a strong position to hit their sales objectives regardless of what new twists and turns lie ahead.
+As the year gets into full swing, here are some new year’s resolutions for sales leaders, key practices to add or improve on so your team is in a strong position to hit their sales objectives regardless of what new twists and turns lie ahead.

 Sales leaders faced many ups and downs over the past year as we settled into the realities of remote work and virtual selling, while also dealing with turnover issues, questions of burnout and persistent uncertainties about the state of the pandemic.
 A new year is bound to throw more variables into the mix, but opportunities lie ahead as well, so long as we’re fully prepared to take advantage of them.